OrensteinLab/UniLib/README-Transfer_Learning_Model.md

 The script performs the following main tasks:

 1. **Data Preprocessing**:
-   - Reads a CSV file containing DNA sequences and expression measurements (mean fluorescence levels).
+   - Reads a CSV file containing regulatory DNA sequences and expression measurements (mean fluorescence levels).
    - Converts the DNA sequences to one-hot encodings, enabling them to be used as input to the machine learning model.
    - Prepares reverse complement sequences for training and prediction.

 2. **Machine Learning Model**:
    - Defines a convolutional neural network (CNN) model for the task.
-   - Trains model with transfer learning technique on 3 datasets with different sizes and data quality
+   - Trains model with transfer learning technique on 3 datasets with varying sizes and data quality
    - Compiles the model with appropriate loss and optimization functions.

 3. **Model Training**: